Immigration to Norway: Refugees in Norway

 One cause of immigration in the 20th and 21st century is the need for protection in a new country, due to wars, riots, or political persecution in the migrants' home countries.
 In the 1950s, refugees came from Hungary to Norway, and in the 1970s from Chile and Vietnam.
 In the mid-1980s, there was an increase in the number of asylum seekers from countries such as Iran (Incl.
 Kurdistan province) and Sri Lanka.
 In the 1990s, war refugees from the Balkans were the predominant immigrant group accepted into Norway; a large number of whom have since returned home to the Balkans.
 Since the end of the 1990s, new groups of asylum seekers from countries such as Iraq, Somalia, and Afghanistan have arrived in Norway.
 The Dublin Regulation in 2001 states that non-European refugees applying for asylum in a Dublin country, will only get their application processed once, in the country where they first apply for asylum.
+In 2005, 94% of refugees arriving to Norway lacked valid identification papers.

 During the European migrant crisis in 2015, a total of 31,145 asylum seekers crossed the Norwegian border in 2015.
 The number had not been as high since the Balkan wars in 1990s.
 Most of the asylum seekers came from Afghanistan and Syria.
 In 2016, the number was reduced by almost 90% to 3460.
 This was partly due to the stricter border control in Europe.
 The EU-Turkey agreement, implemented 20 March 2016, was made in order strengthen organized channels of immigration to Europe, and prevent irregular migration from Turkey to the EU.
 Norway has also accepted refugees from other EU countries, In 2020 it granted asylum to anti-racism activist Rafał Gaweł from Poland, who was facing political persecution in his home country.
 As part of the UN, Norway receives UN quota refugees.
 In 2015, the Norwegian government announced that they would receive 8,000 Syrian quota refugees between 2015 and 2017.